fommil/fpmortals/manuscript/under-review.md

   result: OptionT[Future, Int] = OptionT(Future(<not completed>))
 ~~~~~~~~

-If you don't like the methods being on the left, or the method
+If you don't like the lifting being on the left, or the method
 overloading, you can define a different DSL with explicit transformer
 creation on the right